ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   [OPEN ISSUE: What should the Collector do if the query type doesn't match?]

-* The number of reports included in the batch.
+* `report_count`: The number of reports included in the batch.

-* The smallest interval of time that contains the timestamps of all reports included in the batch, such that the interval's start and duration are both multiples of the task's `time_precision` parameter.
+* `interval`: The smallest interval of time that contains the timestamps of all reports included in the batch, such that the interval's start and duration are both multiples of the task's `time_precision` parameter.
 Note that in the case of a `time_interval` type query (see {{query}}), this interval can be smaller than the one in the corresponding `CollectionReq.query`.

-* The vector of encrypted aggregate shares.
-They MUST appear in the same order as the aggregator endpoints list of the task parameters.
+* `leader_encrypted_agg_share`: The Leader's aggregate share, encrypted to the Collector.

+* `helper_encrypted_agg_share`: The Helper's aggregate share, encrypted to the Collector.

-If obtaining aggregate shares fails, then the leader responds to subsequent HTTP POST requests to the collection job with an HTTP error status and a problem document as described in {{errors}}.
+If obtaining aggregate shares fails, then the Leader responds to subsequent HTTP POST requests to the collection job with an HTTP error status and a problem document as described in {{errors}}.

 The Leader MAY respond with HTTP status 204 No Content to requests to a collection job if the results have been deleted.

-The collector can send an HTTP DELETE request to the collection job, which indicates to the leader that it can abandon the collection job and discard all state related to it.
+The Collector can send an HTTP DELETE request to the collection job, which indicates to the Leader that it can abandon the collection job and discard all state related to it.

 #### A Note on Idempotence